 Life will eventually feel normal again, and you’ll start to feel happy with who you are, and not what someone is telling you to be.

-If you have a story to share, email me here: mycultlife @ gmail . com (If you are sending an inquiry, please read my FAQs prior to emailing me, as I’ve probably written about it here.
-Due to time constraints I’m not able to answer emails that inquire about topics I’ve already blogged about.)
+If you have a story to share, or general correspondence, you may contact me with the form below.
+Please check out my FAQs prior to emailing me, as I’ve probably written about it here.
+Due to time constraints I’m not able to answer emails that inquire about topics I’ve already blogged about.

 For my official website and bio, visit thelisakerr.com.